jcardenas9x/angularjs-spa-sample/README.md

 * Clone or download this repo
 * Navigate to root, then `npm start` on a machine with `npm` and `node` installed.
 * Website will run locally via `http-server`
+* When the command prompt says the app is listening, access the site at `http://localhost:8000`

 ### what made this possible